csev/dj4e/assn/dj4e_mkt5.md

     git tag -a mkt4 -m mkt4
     git tag             # Make sure you do have a mkt4 tag

-Once you have created a tag successfully for the previous assignment, if you make a mistake (or if AI makes a mistake) and you paste it into your code and break everything, you can decide to throw everything away and start over where you left off at the end of the previous assignment by running:

-    cd ~/django_projects/market
-    git reset --hard mkt4

 The whole `~/django_projects/market` folder is a `git` repository so you can use `git` for many cool things.
 But for now we are just making sure you have a "re-spawn" point if AI breaks your code badly.